alextricity25/ftta_groupme_bots/README.md

 TODO:
-* Maintains a database of all the class readings on a per week basis.
-These readings can be referenced with the '#showmethereading <class>' hashtag.
-The bot will respond with the current weeks reading assignments.
 * Add search funtionality when choosing a song from the YP songbook.
 That way someone could reference a song using '#sendsong pattern' hashtag.
 The bot would then send the song with chords that has lyrics that match that pattern.

 * Update this read me with instructions on how to deploy this bot